IIIF/api/source/api/presentation/3.0/index.md

 ##### seeAlso

-An external, machine-readable resource such as an XML or RDF description that is related to the resource that has the `seeAlso` property.
-Properties of the external resource should be given to help the client select between multiple descriptions (if provided), and to make appropriate use of the document.
+A machine-readable resource such as an XML or RDF description that is related to the current resource that has the `seeAlso` property.
+Properties of the resource should be given to help the client select between multiple descriptions (if provided), and to make appropriate use of the document.
 If the relationship between the resource and the document needs to be more specific, then the document should include that relationship rather than the IIIF resource.
-Other IIIF resources, such as a related Manifest, are valid targets for `seeAlso`.
+Other IIIF resources are also valid targets for `seeAlso`, for example to link to a Manifest that describes a related object.
 The URI of the document _MUST_ identify a single representation of the data in a particular format.
 For example, if the same data exists in JSON and XML, then separate resources should be added for each representation, with distinct `id` and `format` properties.

 The value _MUST_ be an array of JSON objects.
 Each item _MUST_ have the `id` and `type` properties, and _SHOULD_ have the `label`, `format` and `profile` properties.